-All three undergraduate programs offered by the division require a strong foundation in chemistry and biology; including introductory chemistry and biology, organic chemistry, biochemistry, and physiology.
-A minimum competency in college algebra is required with additional math and/or statistics requirement for some programs and career paths.
+All three undergraduate programs offered by the division require a strong foundation in chemistry and biology, including introductory chemistry and biology, organic chemistry, biochemistry, and physiology.
+A minimum competency in college algebra is required with additional math and/or statistics required for some programs and career paths.
 Students in the Human Biology, Health, and Society major also complete a course in physics and two additional courses in advanced biology.

-All students complete the introductory course, Nutrition and Health: Concepts and Controversies (NS 115).
-The Nutritional Sciences major and the Nutrition, Food, and Agriculture Program require the completion of four other core courses: Nutrition and Health: Concepts and Controversies (NS 115); Social Science Perspectives on Food and Nutrition (NS 245); Nutritional and Physicochemical Aspects of Foods (NS 345); Physiological and Biochemical Bases of Nutrition (NS 331); and Methods in Nutritional Sciences (NS 332).
-Students in these programs also must select a minimum of nine credits in advanced courses in the nutritional sciences.
+The Nutritional Sciences major and the Nutrition, Food, and Agriculture program require the completion of five core courses: Nutrition and Health: Concepts and Controversies (NS 115); Social Science Perspectives on Food and Nutrition (NS 245); Nutritional and Physicochemical Aspects of Foods (NS 345); Physiological and Biochemical Bases of Nutrition (NS 331); and Methods in Nutritional Sciences (NS 332).
+Students in these programs also must select a minimum of nine credits in advanced courses in nutritional sciences.

 The Human Biology, Health, and Society major requires a minimum of six credits from courses that integrate biology and the social sciences as they examine health issues.
-In addition, students must also complete nine credits of advanced electives in courses focused on human biology, health, and society.
+In addition, students must also complete nine credits of advanced electives in courses focused on human biology, health, and society

 Undergraduate students in these three programs have a faculty adviser in the Division of Nutritional Sciences.
-Student-adviser conferences are required at least twice a year.
+Regular student-adviser conferences are required at least twice a year.
 Advisers help students plan their course schedules and can suggest opportunities for individual study or experience outside the classroom.

-In all three undergraduate programs the correct sequencing of biology, chemistry, and/ or nutrition courses is very important.
+For all three undergraduate programs, correct sequencing of biology, chemistry, and/or nutrition courses is very important.
 Students considering these programs should get detailed information about course requirements from the division's Academic Affairs Office, 309/335 MVR.